EntelectChallenge/2018-TowerDefence/game-rules.md

 Each cell in the map is represented by [].

 The format of the cell is [x,y,B,M1,M2] where the symbols mean the following:
-x: x co-ordinate
+* x: x coordinate
-y: y co-ordinate
+* y: y coordinate
-B: Building where A = attack, D = defense, E = energy and N = no building.
+* B: Building where A = attack, D = defense, E = energy and N = no building.
-M1: Player 1's missiles, where the number shown is the number of missiles in that cell belonging to player 1.
+* M1: Player 1's missiles, where the number shown is the number of missiles in that cell belonging to player 1.
-M2: Player 2's missiles, where the number shown is the number of missiles in that cell belonging to player 2.
+* M2: Player 2's missiles, where the number shown is the number of missiles in that cell belonging to player 2.

 For buildings, a lower-case letter means the building is under construction.
 An upper-case letter means the building is constructed.